Subscribie/subscribie/docs/content/en/docs/Tasks/change-your-subscription-website-web-address.md

   A Guide on How to Change Your Subscription Website Web Address.
 ---

-Here are Easy Steps to Change Your Subscription Website Web Address

 ## Steps to Change Your Subscription Website Web Address

 ### Step 1: Scroll to the bottom of your dashboard and click *Rename shop web address*, this is under the *Shop Settings (Tax & rename shop)* tab.